nasuni-labs/nasuni-dashboards/README.md

 ## Configure DNS
 DNS is required to use hostnames rather than IP addresses for the telegraf SNMP agent configuration.
 To configure SSH Two common scenarios for DNS configuration:
 *   DHCP: DHCP is typically used for Cloud VMs but can also be used on-premises.
+If the DNS server provided by DHCP is not authorititative for Edge Appliance hostnames you can override the DNS server settings.
-**   To enable static DNS with DHCP edit **/etc/sysconfig/network-scripts/ifcfg-{xxx}** where **{xxx}** corresponds to your network adapter.
+    *   To enable static DNS with DHCP edit **/etc/sysconfig/network-scripts/ifcfg-{xxx}** where **{xxx}** corresponds to your network adapter.
 Add the `PEERDNS=no` to the end of the file.
-**   Edit **etc/resolv.conf** specifying the DNS servers that are authoritative for your Edge Appliances DNS hostnames
+    *   Edit **etc/resolv.conf** specifying, the DNS servers that are authoritative for Edge Appliance DNS.
-*   Static IP: Configure both an IP and DNS servers that are authoritative for your Edge Appliances DNS hostnames
+*   Static IP: Ensure that the DNS servers you specify are authoritative for Edge Appliance DNS.

 ## Install and Configure InfluxDB